Updated 2019: 3 signs your Snapchat account has been hacked

 What are some of the signs that your Snapchat account might be compromised?

-Your account doesn’t look like you’ve left it?
+Your account doesn’t look the same as when you last logged in?
 Are your settings changed or is there a new display name shown?
 Do you have new “friends” you don’t know?
-This could be an indicator that someone has fiddled with your account.
+This could be an indicator that someone has fiddled with your account and gained unauthorized access.

-As a user of Snapchat, you actually don’t have to log in that often.
-Once you’re logged in, you normally should stay logged in.
-If someone else has access to your account, you will have to log in over and over again.
-This happens because while logging into that account from another device the first device will get logged off.
-So if you have to log in to your account quite often, you need to act on the assumption that someone else has unwarranted access to your account.
+Snapchat users actually don’t have to log in that often.
+Once you’re logged in you normally should stay logged in.
+This changes if someone else has access to your account: Whith this person trying to log in you will be logged out everytime he or she succeeds.
+Why?
+Well, with snapchat you can only be logged in on one device at a time.
+So if you have to log in quite often you need to act on the assumption that someone else has unwarranted access to your account.

 Just like many other web services, Snapchat has integrated several measures to protect its user accounts as well.
 Whenever there is a change to your account you will receive an email notification.
 This could be e.g. a password change or the change of the email address.
 Furthermore, you’ll receive an email as soon as Snapchat discovers a login to your account from an uncommon location.
 So remember: There’s a reason why you are receiving an increased amount of emails from Snapchat – go ahead and check your account settings! 😉